Ireland take charge in Sri Lanka with highest Test score

 Ireland posted their highest Test score of 492 as Paul Stirling and Curtis Campher became the third and fourth Irishmen to hit centuries in the game's longest format.

-Before rain stopped play on day two in Galle, Sri Lanka reached 81 without loss, 411 runs behind.
+Before rain stopped play on day two in Galle, Sri Lanka reached 81 without loss in reply, 411 runs behind.

 Nishan Madushka was unbeaten on 41 and Dimuth Karunaratne 39 not out.